bvkkr2808/angular-rest-seed/README.md

 # Introduction

-A template for AngularJS development with backend REST services in Java, Clojure or ....
+A template for AngularJS development **made in Frankfurt Germany**.
+It is ready to be used with backend REST services in Java, Clojure or ....

 - Module based structure for GUI
 - Gulp taskrunner